fyookball/ChainBet/MULTIPLAYER.md

 However, a protocol change is not necessary for our purposes.
 We can build our solution simply by applying the correct tiering of transactions and time locks.

+## Scheme

+First, the main betting script is constructed.
+It can spend outputs in two ways.
+First, if all parties sign.
+Second, if the winner produces all the secrets.
+The winner is determined by the modulo method described in the the [dice protocol](https://github.com/fyookball/ChainBet/edit/master/DICE_ROLL.md).

+This betting script is then funded by all participants using a timelocked transaction

 ![Scheme](https://raw.githubusercontent.com/fyookball/ChainBet/master/images/multilock-small.png)